FASHION & ACCESSORIES

 ocean+main continues to advocate and support local garment workers in Los Angeles, by working with The Garment Worker Center as they fight to protect The LA Fashion District, the United States’ largest and only apparel manufacturing hub and home to over 800 businesses and thousands of workers.
 Meeting with City Council members, partnering with other community organizations and raising awareness of this crucial Made in America industry, ocean+main is working to protect the Fashion District ecosystem which represents over 80% of all apparel manufactured in the US and was responsible for creating over 20 million pieces of PPE during the peak of the COVID pandemic.

 To increase transparency and build trust with customers, ocean+main publishes an annual sustainability report, summarising the company’s progress to stakeholders by disclosing KPIs and its 2023 and 2025 goals in relation to ESG pillars. ocean+main has taken it one step further and now require its vendors to obtain and maintain ISO 9001:2015 (Quality Management), and ISO 14001:2015 (Environmental Management Systems), ensuring their partners foster the ocean+main ethos too.

 The momentum in sustainability is palpable.
-From new fabrics to packaging to circular supply chains, the way we source and create products will look vastly different 10 years from now.
-Our commitment is to continue to focus on the roadmap the UN Sustainability Goals and Positive Luxury provide to ensure each of our products and processes continue to protect the people and the planet.
+From new fabrics to packaging to circular supply chains, the way Ocean + Main source and create products will look vastly different 10 years from now.
+Their commitment is to continue to focus on the roadmap the UN Sustainability Goals and Positive Luxury provide to ensure each of their products and processes continue to protect the people and the planet.
 To see the incredibly talented individuals around the world harnessing their vast creative energy to address these global issues is inspiring.
 In the words of Margaret Mead, “Never doubt that a small group of thoughtful, committed citizens can change the world.
-Indeed, it is the only thing that ever has.
+Indeed, it is the only thing that ever has".